dineshbhagat/mac-configurations/README.md

 <a href="#configurations">:arrow_up:</a>
 #### nushell
+- if you work with lots of json, yaml, toml, xml, csv, ini, data files, then I would suggest this shell than any other shell, it gives you so many options to make your life easy.
 - It is a structured shell like PowerShell.
 - Nu views data functionally.
 - Rather than using mutation, pipelines act as a means to load, change, and save data without mutable state.
+- If you are used to any previous shell then this would help you get started: https://www.nushell.sh/book/nushell_map.html, https://www.nushell.sh/book/nushell_operator_map.html
+- Some of the programming language option on shell prompt: https://www.nushell.sh/book/nushell_map_imperative.html
 ```bash
 # Linux and macOS
 brew install nushell